Murtatrxx/roblox-projects/README.md

 <h2><strong>💸・Payment</strong></h2>

-I can only accept robux others not accepted.
-Price is starting at 1.000 robux (12.5$).
+I can only accept robux, others not accepted.
+Price is starting at 1,000 robux (12.5$).
 Price may vary depending on the difficulty of the job.
-Please pay me by Group Funds other ways, I don't want to lose 30% of my robux : c
+Please pay me by Group Funds other ways, I don't want to lose 30% of my robux, means for me is losing 30% of my work.

 <h2><strong>🥽・Density</strong></h2>

-- <strong><h4>✅ Acceptable</h4></strong>
+> <strong><h4>✅ Acceptable</h4></strong>

 Currently working on 2 projects (1 long-term 1 short-term).
 You are lucky, If you have a short / medium term job, I can accept you.